London Colney: Sport and leisure

 Arsenal F.C. has its training ground near Bell Lane, London Colney.
 Watford F.C. also train in London Colney on Arsenal F.C.'s old training ground, University College London Union's (UCLU) Sports Grounds, which is situated between the Arsenal Training Centre and the de Havilland Aircraft Heritage Centre.

 London Colney has a non-League football team, London Colney F.C., who play at Cotlandswick Playing Fields.

 Transport

-The 84 bus route runs through London Colney towards St Albans from Barnet, and Uno bus routes 602, 636, 658 and 659 also connect the village with St Albans, Hatfield, Watford, Borehamwood and Luton.
+The 84 runs through London Colney towards St. Albans to/from Potters Bar operated by Sullivan Buses and Uno bus route 602 also connects the village with St Albans, Hatfield, Watford.
+Lucketts of Watford route 388 runs to Radlett and Red Rose Travel operate service 357 connecting Borehamwood and Harpenden.

 Local residents

 The actor Philip Madoc lived in the village for a number of years.

 A minor scandal occurred in 2004, when local resident Jake 'the Snake' Roberts was convicted of cruelty to animals after allowing his pet snake to starve to death.
 The story appeared in the Herts Advertiser newspaper, and noted that the former WWE wrestler lived in Whitehorse Lane.